 In your mitochondria, the food you ingest is finally converted into energy.
 Without going into too much detail, the calories you ingest from food are finally burned in your mitochondria.
 That energy-producing process allows you to survive and thrive.

 The poorer that energy-creating process in your mitochondria becomes, the closer you’ll move to disease.
 And, the better that process becomes, conversely, the closer you’ll move towards health.

 Different types of intermittent stress can increase the size and number of mitochondria in your cells.
 (8; 9) Your body, therefore, becomes more efficient with the energy (calories) it takes in.

 Types of intermittent stress include exercise, spending time in low-oxygen environments such as at altitude, and both low and high temperatures.
 Low-temperature stressors you may be familiar with such as ice baths, and of course, high-temperature stressors such as saunas.
-We've written another blog about the relationship between hot and cold therapies that you can read here.

 During high-temperature stressors, the body actively counters overheating.
 Energy needs to be spent to cool down your body, which then necessitates the burning of calories.